Launching macOS applications from the command-line

 An overview of application bundles

-The macOS platform enforces a predefined directory layout for graphical
+The macOS platform enforces a predefined directory layout for

-applications referred to as the Application
+graphical applications referred to as the Application

-We will not go into the details of this directory structure in this post, but
+Bundle.
+We will not go into the details of this directory

-you can see examples of it by inspecting macOS built-in applications.
-Here is
+inspecting macOS built-in applications.
+Here is what the

-what the high-level directory structure of the Calculator.app
+high-level directory structure of the

-bundle looks like:
+application bundle looks like:

 $ tree -L 3 /System/Applications/Calculator.app